ucuna-matata/project-repo/README.md

 AI-powered career assistant helping students build their professional future.

-Hirely — це веб-платформа, яка допомагає студентам створювати якісні резюме, тренуватись перед співбесідами та розвивати кар’єрні навички.
+Hirely is a web platform designed to help students create professional resumes, prepare for interviews, and develop essential career skills.
-Проєкт створено під час хакатону як MVP-рішення з фокусом на UX, мультимовність і AI-інтеграцію.
+The project was built during a hackathon as an MVP focusing on user experience, multilingual support, and AI integration.

 ---

 ## Features

-- CV Master — створення та редагування резюме з кількома шаблонами
+- CV Master — create and edit resumes using multiple templates
-- Interview Prep — симулятор співбесід із порадами від AI
+- Interview Prep — mock interview simulator with AI feedback
-- Skills Trainer — короткі тести для перевірки знань
+- Skills Trainer — short quizzes to test and improve knowledge
-- Dashboard & Settings — управління акаунтом, мовою та даними
+- Dashboard & Settings — manage account, language, and data
-- Multilanguage support — англійська та українська
+- Multilanguage support — English and Ukrainian
-- Data export — збереження результатів у форматі JSON
+- Data export — save results in JSON format

 ---